theneva/dissertation/src/background.md

 - Implementation of Continuous Delivery from an organisational perspective, and how DevOps affects culture; and
 - Quality metrics for measuring deployment approaches, in particular Architecturally Significant Requirements and their impact on the existing base when migrating to a Continuous Delivery workflow.

-The thesis will maintain focus on finding and implementing a strategy for deployment automation that fits the organisation's needs.
+Focus will be maintained on finding and implementing a strategy for deployment automation that fits the organisation's needs.
 Therefore, it will _not_ give great consideration to system uptime such as architecting specifically to support failover between data centres or cloud platform providers.
-It will, on the other hand, map the factors discussed in this review to a comprehensible manner that allows comparing various strategies without reinventing the wheel.
+It will, on the other hand, map the factors discussed in this review to a set of criteria that will be useful in comparing various strategies.